About the ADE Publication

-PhD, MNutrDiet, BSc, Grad Cert Diab Edn & MgtAdvAPD, CDE
+PhD, MNutrDiet, BSc, Grad Cert Diab Edn & Mgt, FADEA, FASLM

 Kate is a CDE and Advanced APD and is the current editor of the Australian Diabetes Educator (ADE) and Chair of the Editorial Advisory Group (EAG).
 She is a Fellow of the ADEA and the Australasian Society of Lifestyle Medicine (ASLM).

-Kate currently divides her time between clinical practice and health and medical writing, and has a private practice in Sydney where she works mostly with individuals with diabetes and women with PCOS (who are at high risk of developing GDM and T2 diabetes).
+Kate currently divides her time between clinical practice and health and medical writing, and has a private practice where she works mostly with individuals with diabetes and women with PCOS.

 Kate has been a member of the EAG since 2005 and chair since 2015.
-She is also a long-time editorial board member for Diabetes Management Journal (DMJ) and a board member of ASLM.
-Kate writes regularly for Diabetic Living magazine and the limbic Diabetes Educator/Endocrinology.
-She also works as a freelance writer for Diabetes Australia.
+She is also a long-time editorial board member for Diabetes Management Journal (DMJ).
+Kate writes regularly for Diabetic Living Magazine and works as a freelance health and medical writer for Diabetes Australia and the ADEA.

-Kate is a recipient of the DAA Young Achievers Award, was a NSW finalist in the 2006 Telstra Business Women’s Awards, and was awarded the DAA Joan Woodhill Prize for Excellent in Research – Doctorate Award for her PhD study on low GI diets for women with PCOS.
-In 2015 she was awarded the inaugural ADEA Jan Baldwin National CDE of the Year.
+Kate was awarded the DAA Joan Woodhill Prize for Excellent in Research – Doctorate Award for her PhD study on low GI diets for women with PCOS and is the recipient of the 2015 inaugural ADEA Jan Baldwin National CDE of the Year.

 |Michelle Robins |